revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

   </details>

 ---
-24.Can you write a piece of code for to intersect two list?
+24.Can you write a piece of code for intersecting two list?

 <details><summary> <b>Show Answer</b> </summary>